 I violated DWI probation – what is going to happen to me?

 It depends on who the judge is, and on how serious the violation of probation is.
 There is a judge in Rochester City Court who regularly terminates misdemeanor probation for violations, and sentences defendants to 120 days of straight jail time or more.
 Some superior court judges regularly punish probation violations for felonies with state prison.
 There are other cases in which judges will simply restore you to probation.

 The best thing you can do in a probation violation case is to find an attorney who knows your judge well.
 It’s the best chance you have to avoid incarceration

 I was sentenced to probation for my first DWI.
 Can I now request weekends in jail instead of probation?

 Once you are sentenced to probation, the only way to get off it is to violate the terms of your probation and get resentenced by the judge (a VERY bad idea) or to ask your attorney to make a motion for resentencing.
 To be perfectly frank, the motion for resentencing is unlikely to succeed.
 The fact that you want to get off probation so badly that you asked your lawyer to make a motion will probably just further convince the judge that you need probation supervision.

-For many people, straight jail time is probably easier than being under the supervision of the Probation Department.
-In almost every DWI case, the judge will order you not to drive or apply for a driver’s license without permission of their probation officer and the court.
+For many people, straight jail time is easier than being under the supervision of the Probation Department.
+In almost every DWI case, the judge will order you not to drive or apply for a driver’s license without the permission of their probation officer and the court.
 It isn’t easy to not drive for three years.
 It also isn’t easy to stay in the county at all times.
 If you live in Rochester or Geneseo, you need to report to your probation officer before going to Eastview Mall.
 It’s similarly difficult to not drink alcohol for three years, or to subject yourself to random home and work visits, or to report every little aspect of your life to a naturally suspicious probation officer for three to five years.